TalDerei/PLONK-Tutorial/README.md

 The goal now is to generate a proof starting from these files and provide it to the verifier.

-`snarkjs plonk prove multiplier.zkey witness.wtns proof.json public.json`
+`snarkjs plonk prove circuit_final.zkey witness.wtns proof.json public.json`

 The outputs are:
 - The proof of the computation (`proof.json`)